 The company also manages GLP I-Park Shanghai Yunchuang, a commercial complex in Minhang district’s Pujiang town that includes four office buildings, two R&D facilities and a flexible shared office and event area.

 Singapore-based GLP, Asia’s biggest warehouse developer and fund manager, is ACR’s strategic investor.
-Ming Mei, GLP’s co-founder and chief executive, performs those same roles for ACR, and GLP China vice chairman Teresa Zhuge also sits on ACR’s board.
+Ming Mei, GLP’s co-founder and chief executive, holds those same titles at ACR, and Teresa Zhuge, executive vice chairman of GLP China, also sits on ACR’s board.

 Technology occupiers led by Chinese groups are expected to account for at least a fifth of Asia Pacific leasing demand from 2020 to 2025, according to a February report from Colliers International.